Tobacco Treatment Guide: For Patients and Their Families

 • Helps improve your breathing after surgery.

-• Lowers your risk of your cancer coming back.
+• Lowers the risk of cancer coming back.

-• Lowers your risk of getting new cancers.
+• Lowers the risk of getting new cancers.

 • Helps your heart and lungs work better.